Section One: 1 2 3 4 5 6 7 8

 One thing you probably will have noticed is the spelling mistakes in the letter.
 You should have typed the letter exactly as it was, and left any spelling errors in.
 More than likely, the spelling mistakes are underlined in red in your document.
 Anything with a wiggly green line under it is a grammatical error, (or what Microsoft Word insists is a grammatical error).

 The easiest way to correct spelling mistakes is to right click any word that has a red wavy underline.
-You'll then see a menu appear:
+You'll then see a menu appear (In later versions of Word, you might not see the formatting toolbar at the top.):

 In the image above, we've clicked with the right-hand mouse button on the incorrectly spelt "counsil".
 The menu that appears shows three alternative words: counsel, council, and counsels.
 We meant council, of course.
 Click this option with your left mouse button to replace the misspelt word.
 The red wavy underline will disappear.
 (Incidentally, don't worry about the box that appears above the menu as we'll get to formatting options in a later section.)